crottolo/free_addons/chatgpt_bot/README.rst

 - default pass a 10 latest conversation and some data in the context.
 - The conversation is natural and contextual.

+**Added support for same user language**
+- you can set the language in the user preferences.

 .. image:: images/image1.png